alvarobartt/investpy/docs/equities.rst

 -------

 As the generated dataset has been uploaded to `Kaggle <https://www.kaggle.com/alvarob96/spanish-stocks-historical-data>`_ some kernels with samples on retrieved data usage have been created for the community.
-I highly recommend you to check the kernel created by `Anubhav Dhiman <https://www.kaggle.com/dhimananubhav>`_ titled `*Workflow for visualizing and analyzing stocks* <https://www.kaggle.com/dhimananubhav/workflow-for-visualizing-and-analyzing-stocks>`_.